oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 The HTTP response SHOULD use gzip Content-Encoding as defined in {{RFC9110}}.

+If caching-related HTTP headers are present in the response, Relying Parties SHOULD prioritize the exp and ttl claims within the Status List over the HTTP headers for determining caching behavior.

 ## Validation Rules

 Upon receiving a Referenced Token, a Relying Party MUST first perform the validation of the Referenced Token - e.g., checking for expected attributes, valid signature, expiration time.
 The processing rules for JWT or CWT precede any evaluation of a Referenced Token's status.
 For example, if a token is evaluated as being expired through the "exp" (Expiration Time) but also has a status of 0x00 ("VALID"), the token is considered expired.
 As this is out of scope of this document, this validation is not be described here, but is expected to be done according to the format of the Referenced Token.